johnmidgley/opencola-alpha/README.md

 </details>

-To use the extension, simply click the OpenCola icon in the toolbar:
+To use the extension, click the OpenCola icon in the toolbar:

 <img src="img/extensionToolbar.png" width="800" />